A Foundation for Finances

 hen you take a couple of dollars from your wallet to pay for a random purchase, do you think about financial stewardship?
 Does it cross your mind when you pay for groceries?
 Not likely.
 But what about when you fill out an application for a student loan or a mortgage?

-Whether making a small or large purchase, God considers financial stewardship of vital importance.
+Whether we are making a small or large purchase, God considers financial stewardship of vital importance.
 It might surprise us to learn that it is a dominant subject in the Bible.
 Over 450 separate Biblical passages concern the proper handling of financial issues.
 Sixteen of Jesus’ thirty-eight parables mention the use of money or possessions.
 God gave us these Scriptures about money matters, because our attitude toward money matters!

 Armed with so many Scriptures on the management of resources, it is our responsibility to identify godly principles concerning finance and apply them to our lives.
 Here are a few to consider.